mirror/dd-wrt/src/router/rsync/rsync.1.md

 Thanks also to Richard Brent, Brendan Mackay, Bill Waite, Stephen Rothwell and David Bell.
 I've probably missed some people, my apologies if I have.

-# AUTHOR
+## AUTHOR

-rsync was originally written by Andrew Tridgell and Paul Mackerras.
+Rsync was originally written by Andrew Tridgell and Paul Mackerras.
 Many people have later contributed to it.
 It is currently maintained by Wayne Davison.